 - 1. Unlock the device. - a.
 Boot up the device. - b.
-Choose Settings -> Developer Options -> OEM Unlocking to enable OEM unlocking. - c.
+Enable Developer mode. click 7 times on the Settings -> About -> Build number menu. - c.
+Choose Settings -> Developer Options -> OEM Unlocking to enable OEM unlocking. - d.
 Execute the following command on the target side to make the board enter fastboot mode: